Lhacker/aspectjs/README.md

 aspectjs
 ========

-a way of javascript aop.
+A way of javascript aop.